grafana/loki/docs/sources/setup/upgrade/_index.md

 logfmt parser doesn't include standalone keys(keys without a value) in the resulting label set anymore.
 You can use `--keep-empty` flag to retain them.

-#### deprecated configs are now removed
-1. Removes already deprecated `-querier.engine.timeout` CLI flag and the corresponding YAML setting.
-2. Also removes the `query_timeout` from the querier YAML section.
-Instead of configuring `query_timeout` under `querier`, you now configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
-3. `s3.sse-encryption` is removed.
-AWS now defaults encryption of all buckets to SSE-S3.
-Use `sse.type` to set SSE type.
-4. `ruler.wal-cleaer.period` is removed.
-Use `ruler.wal-cleaner.period` instead.
-5. `experimental.ruler.enable-api` is removed.
-Use `ruler.enable-api` instead.
-6. `split_queries_by_interval` is removed from `query_range` YAML section.
-You can instead configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
-7. `frontend.forward-headers-list` CLI flag and its corresponding YAML setting are removed.

-#### Distributor metric changes

-The `loki_distributor_ingester_append_failures_total` metric has been removed in favour of `loki_distributor_ingester_append_timeouts_total`.
-This new metric will provide a more clear signal that there is an issue with ingesters, and this metric can be used for high-signal alerting.

 ### Jsonnet

 ##### Deprecated PodDisruptionBudget definition has been removed

 The `policy/v1beta1` API version of PodDisruptionBudget is no longer served as of Kubernetes v1.25.
 To support the latest versions of the Kubernetes, it was necessary to replace `policy/v1beta1` with the new definition `policy/v1` that is available since v1.21.

 No impact is expected if you use Kubernetes v1.21 or newer.